curl/everything-curl/internals/tests/torture.md

  - verify that there is no leak or crash
  - continue until all fallible functions have been made to fail

-This test can take a seriously long time.
-I advice you to switch off [valgrind](valgrind.md) when trying this out.
+This way of testing can take a seriously long time.
+I advise you to switch off [valgrind](valgrind.md) when trying this out.

 ## Rerun a specific failure